-The required courses normally include: PSYCO 502 ( $\star$ 2); PSYCO 531 ( $\star$ 3); PSYCO 532 ( $\star$ 3); one 500- or 600-level course ( $\star$ 3) in the student's research focus; and two 500- or 600-level courses ( $\star$ 3 each) in related areas of psychology.
+The required courses normally include: PSYCO 502 (\star 2); PSYCO 531 (\star 3); PSYCO 532 (\star 3); one 500- or 600-level course (\star 3) in the student's research focus; and two 500- or 600-level courses (\star 3 each) in related areas of psychology.
 Focal and related courses are determined by the student's supervisory committee.
+Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies, to ensure that a student is adequately prepared for research in his or her areas of concentration No language other than English is required for the degree.